tmoens/tennis-canada-stats-server/README.md

 ## TODO

-1. I added a library "dom" to the tsconfig.json file which solves a compile problem BUT does not belong here in a node environment.
+1. I added a library "dom" to the tsconfig.json file which solves a compile problem BUT does not belong here in a node environment on the server side.
    It is probably not required anymore.